gbdev/pandocs/content/MBC3.md

 Beside for the ability to access up to 2MB ROM (128 banks), and 32KB RAM (4 banks), the MBC3 also includes a built-in Real Time Clock (RTC).
-The RTC requires an external 32.768 kHz Quartz Oscillator, and an external battery (if it should continue to tick when the gameboy is turned off).
+The RTC requires an external 32.768 kHz Quartz Oscillator, and an external battery (if it should continue to tick when the Game Boy is turned off).

 ### 0000-3FFF - ROM Bank 00 (Read Only)